klabranche/pytoh/README.md

 1. Click `Codespaces` in the lower left hand corner of Visual Studio Code.
 1. Select `Delete Codespace` in the drop down menu opened by the command palette.
 1. Select the codespace you want to delete from the drop down list.
 1. Select `delete` when asked to confirm deletion.

-:warning: Deleting a Codespace deletes all work that was being done in the container.
-Be sure to `push` your changes up to GitHub before deleting a Codespace.